mac-theobio/McMasterPandemic/README.md

 `devtools::install_github("bbolker/McMasterPandemic")`

-_Note:_ If you do not have the `devtools` package installed already then you will first need to run:
+If you do not have the `devtools` package installed already then you will first need to run:

 `install.packages("devtools")`